sravanpannala/blog/content/posts/distributed-compiling/index.md

 ```
 /usr/lib/icecream/bin/icecc-create-env --gcc /opt/x-tools8/aarch64-unknown-linux-gnu/bin/aarch64-unknown-linux-gnu-gcc /opt/x-tools8/aarch64-unknown-linux-gnu/bin/aarch64-unknown-linux-gnu-g++
 ```
-This will create a tarball with the environment, which you then have to copy over to each arm computer where you will run jobs from.
+This will create a tarball with the environment, which you then have to copy over to each ARM computer where you will run jobs from.
 If you want to use your local node for compiling you need to also generate a icecream environment for that.
 This step is not given in the official documentation but the local node wouldn't take part in compiling otherwise.
 You can do that by using:
 ```
 /usr/lib/icecream/bin/icecc --build-native